last updated December 31, 2015

 park here! could be interpreted as the author either saying

-"do not" in a sarcastic manner, as in "do not (ha ha) park here", or
+"do not" in a sarcastic manner, as in "do not (ha ha) park here" (think of the quotes as the speaker using "air quotes"), or

 that it means something not consistent with its normal meaning, for

-which I can't even think of an example.
+which I can't even think of an example in this case.
 Instead, the correct way

 to emphasize something in print is to use capital letters, bold type,